mkorman9/scala-sprayframework-crud-app/README.md

-Sample code for Scala and Spray Framework
+Sample code for Scala and Spray Framework.
+Slick library is used for ORM.